jethornton/flexgui/docs_flex/source/python.rst

 .. note:: The module requires the .py extension to be able to import so the above module would be named testpy.py.

-In the python file you import you must have a `startup` function where you make any connections from objects in the ui file to code in your module.
+In each python file you import you must have a `startup` function where you make any connections from objects in the ui file to code in your module.
 The parent is passed to the startup function to give you access to all the objects in the GUI.